 Copyright law, contained in Title 17 of the United States Code, is fundamentally instituted to provide protections for owners of original works.
-Copyright owners' rights, under 17 U.S.C. § 106, include the unique power to control use of the protected works.
-However, in the interest of promoting access to such works, Congress has enumerated certain exceptions to copyright law under 17 U.S.C. §§ 107-122.
-Some of these exceptions include reproduction by libraries, secondary transmission of motion pictures by cable, and reproduction of works for people with disabilities.
+Copyright owners' rights, which are outlined under 17 U.S.C. § 106, include the unique power to control use of the protected works.
+However, in the interest of promoting access to these works, Congress enumerated certain exceptions to copyright law under 17 U.S.C. §§ 107-122 such as reproduction by libraries, secondary transmission of motion pictures by cable, and reproduction of works for people with disabilities.

-An additional exception to copyright law is the fair use exception according to 17 U.S.C. § 107.
+An additional exception to copyright law is the "fair use" according to 17 U.S.C. § 107.
 Under this section, use of copyrighted work "for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research" does not constitute copyright infringement.
-To determine whether a work falls under the fair use exception, courts must conduct a statutory analysis and consider: (1) the purpose and character of the use, (2) the nature of the copyrighted work, (3) the amount and substantiality of the infringing use in relation to the copyrighted work as a whole; and (4) the effect of the use upon the potential market for or value of the copyrighted work.
+To determine whether a work falls under the fair use exception, the courts must conduct a statutory analysis and consider the following: (1) the purpose and character of the use; (2) the nature of the copyrighted work; (3) the amount and substantiality of the infringing use in relation to the copyrighted work as a whole; and (4) the effect of the use upon the potential market for or value of the copyrighted work.
 In Campbell v.
-Acuff Rose Music, Inc. the Supreme Court of the United States recognized fair use as an affirmative defense to claims of copyright infringement.
-Accordingly, defendants can essentially succeed in litigation by establishing that the alleged infringing use fell within the fair use exception to copyright law.
+Acuff Rose Music, Inc., the United States Supreme Court recognized fair use as an affirmative defense to claims of copyright infringement.
+Accordingly, defendants can essentially succeed in litigation by establishing the alleged infringing use fell within the fair use exception to copyright law.

-Under the Digital Millennium Copyright Act ("DMCA"), courts recognize certain additional safe harbor provisions to protect online service providers ("OSPs") from liability for copyright infringement.
-To qualify for protection under the safe harbor provisions, an OSP must demonstrate that: (1) it did not have knowledge of the infringing activity or did not stand to financially benefit from the activity, (2) it had a copyright policy in place and subscribers had proper notice of the policy, and (3) it listed a representative who dealt with copyright complaints.
-The provisions seek to compel OSPs to initiate structures for reporting and preventing copyright infringement.
-OSPs who do implement and maintain such programs are rewarded for helping prevent infringement.
+Under the Digital Millennium Copyright Act ("DMCA"), the courts recognize additional safe harbor provisions to protect Online Service Providers ("OSPs") from liability for copyright infringement.
+To qualify for protection under the safe harbor provisions, an OSP must demonstrate that: (1) it did not have knowledge of the infringing activity or did not stand to financially benefit from the activity; (2) it had a copyright policy in place and subscribers had proper notice of the policy; and (3) it listed a representative who dealt with copyright complaints.
+These provisions seek to compel OSPs to initiate structures for reporting and preventing copyright infringement.
+OSPs that implement and maintain such programs are rewarded for helping prevent infringement.